-There are a number of BMPs that may be appropriate for implementation in the Pearly Lake watershed (Table 7-1).
-BMPs fall into three main functional groups: 1) Recharge / Infiltration Practices, 2) Low Impact Development Practices, and 3) Extended Detention Practices.
+With regards to reducing existing watershed loads, there are a number of watershed BMPs that may be appropriate for implementation in the Captain Pond watershed (Table 7-1).
+In general, these BMPs fall into three main functional groups: 1) Recharge / Infiltration Practices, 2) Low Impact Development Practices, and 3) Extended Detention Practices.
 Table 7-1 lists the practices, the pollutants typically removed and the degree of effectiveness for each type of BMP.
 Specific information on the BMPs is well summarized by the Center for Watershed Protection (2000).